Mbakwe-Chidera/patient-clinic-dashboard/README.md

-# Patient Portal – Pure HTML & CSS
+# Patient Portal – HTML & CSS

 A one-page patient dashboard that shows medical history, vaccinations and quick navigation.
 No JavaScript, no build tools—just `index.html`, `style.css` and a free Google font icon set.
-Open the file and the portal works instantly.

 ---

 ## What you see